 - taking dumbbells from clients after they complete a DB bench press

-Obviously, these are just generalities.
+Obviously, these are just general statements.
 The actual nature and severity of the injury will also depend on several factors such as how much weight was lifted, the number of sets and reps, and the length of time the exercise/ movement was performed (weeks vs months vs years).
 Lifting technique and individual bio-mechanics also play a role.

 I would be remiss if I did not bring up one of the most serious overuse injuries – rhabdomyolysis.
 Those who know me are aware of how passionate I am about this topic.

 One group who may be particularly prone to overuse injuries are fitness instructors who are also massage therapists.
 This makes sense when one considers how hard massage therapists work with their patients.
 Massage is not just about the hands.
 A good therapist is utilizing her/his whole body during massage sessions.

 This will eventually take its toll if the therapist does not take steps to minimize their risk.

 The massage therapist/personal trainer who works out with her/his clients – and trains themselves – needs to be especially careful to avoid getting repetitive motion trauma.

 Group fitness instructors work harder than the average personal trainer.
 They do not get the credit they deserve.
 That's because:

 - they likely workout with the classes they teach (cycling for example)